Before Polish immigrants arrived in New England they had already made it to the Jamestown colony in Virginia as craftsmen.

 Poles have been soldiers and journalists, farmers and factory workers, priests and rabbis, entrepreneurs and entertainers.
 Tadeusz Kosciuszko and Kazimierz Pulaski were heroes of the American Revolution.
 Igor Sikorsky, who had Russian and Polish parentage, built a helicopter factory in Connecticut.
 Martha Stewart, nee Kostyra, built a business empire.

-Some of New England’s most prominent politicians are of Polish descent: Connecticut congressman Chris Murphy, the late U.S. Secretary of State Ed Muskie and U.S. senator from Vermont, Bernie Sanders.
-Red Sox icon Carl Yasztremski grew up on a potato farm and spoke fluent Polish, while the New England Patriots’ stars Stephen Gostowksi and Rob Gronkowski claim Polish ancestry.
+Some of New England’s most prominent politicians have Polish ancestry: Connecticut senator Chris Murphy, the late U.S. Secretary of State Ed Muskie and U.S. senator from Vermont, Bernie Sanders.
+Red Sox icon Carl Yasztremski grew up on a potato farm and spoke fluent Polish, while the New England Patriots’ former stars Stephen Gostowksi and Rob Gronkowski claim Polish ancestors.
 Paul Newman was part Polish; so is Steven Tyler, Aerosmith vocalist.

 The 1st Wave of Polish Immigrants

 Most Polish-Americans are descended from the first wave of immigrants, when an estimated 1.5 million fled poverty and starvation in Germany, Russia and Galicia.
-People called them the za chlebem, or ‘for bread’ immigrants, because most were landless and poor.
+People called them the za chlebem, or ‘for bread’ immigrants, because most had neither money nor land.
 A large number were Jewish, escaping persecution.

 Polish immigrants had large families, and the children often went to work in factories at a young age.
 Social reformer Lewis Hine photographed 14-year-old Philip Sowa at the Shoe Mill in Fall River, Mass., where he had applied to be a doffer.
 “Liked to go to school,” Hine noted in a caption to the 1916 photograph.